petebytes/danroc-dev/content/posts/190920-Deploying-apps-on-Dokku-Digital-Ocean.md

 ---
-title: How to deploy backend apps to Dokku on Digital Ocean
+title: How to deploy backend apps with Dokku on Digital Ocean
 date: 2019-09-20
 slug: deploying-node-apps-dokku
 published: true